 Due to the BP project activities a significant amount of wood is saved per household.
 The reduction in wood use will help to keep habitat intact which will have a positive effect on biodiversity.

 ID 4: Quality of Employment

 The next table shows the scoring on the SD indicator Quality of Employment.
+The values in the below table are the cumulative number as of the mentioned date